dag/kib/README.markdown

 * Better Resource model
 * Route macros
 * Helper methods
-* Use modification stamps to speed up rebuilds
 * More template engines for layouts, views and texts (maybe pluggable)
 * Partial views
 * Build to a git branch like gh-pages, or a submodule linking to user.github.com